easybill/en16931-validator/README.md

 ## Introduction
 `en16931-validator` is a small service for validating XML against the official EN16931 schematron rules.
-It exposes a validation endpoint which takes the to be validated XML and returns the schematron report.
+It exposes a validation endpoint which takes the to be validated XML and returns a JSON payload which contains possible warnings or errors.
 The HTTP status code indicates if the provided XML is valid (200) or has issues (400).
 UBL and CII is supported.

 ### Currently supported validation artifacts: [v1.3.13](https://github.com/ConnectingEurope/eInvoicing-EN16931/releases/tag/validation-1.3.13)